PMHPP Linkage Programs: Gateways to an Early Start

 Note: Final decision for admission into this early assurance program is at the sole discretion of Ross.

 - RUSVM will allow students to apply to other schools during the same application cycle.
 This is not an exclusive linkage.

 - RUSVM will give waive application fees for eligible individuals who apply, except where prohibited by law.

 - RUSVM will also give priority consideration for available scholarships to eligible individuals admitted to RUSVM who qualify.

-*Admission requirements are subject to change at the discretion of either linkage program above, and are outside the control of the Pre-Medical and Health Professions Programs.
-Please note there may also be additional events hosted by either program that linkage students are required to attend during the undergraduate years.
+*Admission requirements are subject to change at the discretion of either linkage program above and are outside the control of the Pre-Medical and Health Professions Programs.
+Please note that there may be additional events hosted by either program that linkage students are required to attend during the undergraduate years.
 These are competitive programs, and an interview and/or acceptance cannot be guaranteed.

 ***Effective Fall 2015, Duquesne University will be discontinuing its linkage agreement with the Temple University School of Medicine (TUSM).